Scalaron-Higgs inflation: Scalaron-Higgs inflation

 \subsection{Initial conditions and classification of background trajectories}

 The inflationary background dynamics for the homogeneous background fields $a(t)$, $\hat{\chi}(t)$, and $\varphi(t)$ in the scalaron-Higgs model are determined by the system of background equations \eqref{Friedmann1}-\eqref{KleinGordon} with the scalaron-Higgs potential \eqref{Pot2F}.
 The time evolution of the two scalar fields $\hat{\chi}(t)$ and $\varphi(t)$ is obtained by solving the two second-order differential equations \eqref{KleinGordon}.
-Each equation requires two initial conditions $(\hat{\chi}_0,\varphi_0)$ and $(\dot{\hat{\chi}}_0,\dot{\varphi}_0)$ at some moment of time $t_0$.
+Each equation requires two initial conditions \- $(\hat{\chi}_0,\varphi_0)$ and $(\dot{\hat{\chi}}_0,\dot{\varphi}_0)$ at some moment of time $t_0$.
 In the slow-roll approximation \eqref{SlowRollCond}-\eqref{SlowRollCondTwo}, equation \eqref{KleinGordon} reduces to two first-order differential equations and hence requires only two initial values $(\hat{\chi}_0,\varphi_0)$.
 For slow-roll models of inflation with a single scalar field $\phi$, the inflationary trajectory is uniquely fixed and the initial condition $\phi_0$ can be expressed in terms of the value $\phi_{\mathrm{end}}$ at the end of inflation and the number of efolds $N$.
 For multifield inflation, in general there is no unique trajectory in the field space.
 Moreover, since the background solutions enter the evolution equations \eqref{DynEQPertPhi} of the perturbations $\left(\delta\hat{\chi},\delta\varphi\right)$, the inflationary observables inherit this dependence on the initial conditions.

 Within an exact numerical treatment of the multifield scenario, the initial conditions which most closely resemble the slow-roll scenario are $\dot{\varphi}_0=0$ and $\dot{\hat{\chi}}_0=0$.
 We therefore restrict the following analysis to this case.
 At the end of this section, we briefly comment on the implications of more general initial conditions with non-zero ${\dot{\hat{\chi}}}_0$ and ${\dot{\varphi}}_0$.
 However, even for zero ``velocities'' $\dot{\varphi}_0=0$ and $\dot{\hat{\chi}}_0=0$, the dependence on the two initial ``positions'' $\left(\hat{\chi}_0,\varphi_0\right)$ remains and various choices for $(\hat{\chi}_0,\varphi_0)$ in general lead to a plethora of trajectories in the potential landscape with different observational consequences.
+For more details on the impact of initial conditons in inflation see the review article \cite{Goldwirth1992}.